Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Abstract

 \section{Abstract}

 The use of large language models either as decision support systems, or in agentic workflows, is rapidly transforming the digital ecosystem.
 However, the understanding of LLM decision-making under uncertainty remains limited.
-We initiate a comparative study of LLM risky choices along two dimensions: (1) prospect representation (explicit vs. experience based) and (2) decision rationale (explanation).
+We study LLM risky choices along two dimensions: (1) prospect representation (based on an explicit representation or outcome history) and (2) decision rationale (explanation).
 Our study, which involves 20 frontier and open LLMs, is complemented by a matched human subjects experiment, which provides one reference point, while an expected payoff maximizing rational agent model provides another.
 We find that LLMs cluster into two categories: \emph{reasoning models (RMs)} and \emph{conversational models (CMs)}.
-RMs tend towards rational behavior, are insensitive to the order of prospects, gain/loss framing, and explanations, and behave similarly whether prospects are explicit or presented via experience history.
+RMs tend towards rational behavior, are insensitive to the order of prospects, gain/loss framing, and explanations, and behave similarly whether prospects are explicit or presented via a history of outcomes.
 CMs are significantly less rational, slightly more human-like, sensitive to prospect ordering, framing, and explanation, and exhibit a large description-history gap.
 Paired comparisons of open LLMs suggest that a key factor differentiating RMs and CMs is training for mathematical reasoning.